 Accelerated Resolution Therapy

-Accelerated Resolution Therapy is a remarkable new eye movement therapy that provides consistent and reliable relief in treating anxiety, phobias, addictions and trauma in an average of 4 sessions.
-I have been seeing outstanding results with this therapy since I started using it in 2016.
+Accelerated Resolution Therapy is an out-of-the-box evidence-based therapy that provides fast and lasting relief in treating effects of trauma, stress, anxiety, phobias and related symptoms in an average of 4 sessions.
+Clinicians and patients frequently report seeing outstanding results with this therapy.

 ART was developed in 2008 by Licensed Marriage and Family Therapist Laney Rosenzweig.
 Laney first used the ART technique successfully to treat a client with Obsessive-Compulsive Disorder (OCD) during a one-hour session.
-Since then, the procedure has been refined to help individuals overcome issues related to Post Traumatic Stress Disorder, physical and sexual abuse, depression, eating disorders, fibromyalgia, chronic pain, and many phobias.
+Since then, the procedure has been refined to help individuals overcome issues related to Post Traumatic Stress Disorder, physical and sexual abuse, common workplace anxiety, depression, eating disorders, unresolved complicated grief, chronic pain, and phobias.

 Accelerated Resolution Therapy has been clinically demonstrated to resolve PTSD symptoms in an average of four sessions, and often in one session.
 No other current therapy has shown this sort of dramatic result.
 ART is currently being used in four US Army hospitals, with more therapists at other military hospitals undergoing training.
 Significantly, ART has recently been recognized as an “evidence-based practice” by the Substance Abuse and Mental Health Services Administration (SAMHSA) of the Federal government.